lsrdg/dumbnote-vim/README.md

 on it.
 The note doesn't exists?
 Just give it a name, a file extension and hit enter.
 It is the same as using the `:e ` command.

+Dumbnote will "autosave" every time you leave insert mode, don't do any anything for a while etc.

 ## Another warning

-Without time to really learn how to use a new tool and [unable to effectively use](https://github.com/vimwiki/vimwiki/issues/345) Vimwiki, Dumbnote is already being tested every day, but it will take quite a few weeks until it gets stable and with an useful documentation.
+Without time to really learn how to use a new tool and [unable to effectively use](https://github.com/vimwiki/vimwiki/issues/345) Vimwiki, Dumbnote is already being tested every day, but it will take quite a few months until it gets stable and with an useful documentation.

 By the way, it won't work on Windows, or at least it was tested only on Linux.